Jamaica Plain: Redlining, decline and neighborhood activism

 Changes to the transit service through Jamaica Plain were followed with a change to the streetcar route as well.
 The Arborway line, which had been in service since 1903, had long been considered for replacement with bus service by the transportation authority.
 In 1977, trolley service on the Arborway line from downtown Boston was stopped at Heath Street, with buses continuing to Forest Hills.
 Service resumed, but were cut again in the 1980s, and has not been resumed since.
-This decision has been challenged by citizen groups in Jamaica Plain in the courts, and is still in dispute.
+This decision has been challenged by citizen groups in Jamaica Plain in the courts and is settled in favor of buses.

 Urban renewal

 In the 1980s low rents brought many students to the area, especially those who attended the Museum School, Mass Art, and Northeastern University, who often lived in collective households.
 The neighborhood also developed a lesbian and gay community.
 The presence of artists in the neighborhood led to the opening of local galleries and bookstores, and arts centers such as the Jamaica Plain Arts Center, which shared space in a vacated City of Boston Firehouse with Brueggers Bagel Company for several years.
-This site is currently the JP Licks ice cream store.
+This site is currently the J.P.
+Licks ice cream store.
 Many first-time homebuyers were able to afford the house and condominium prices in Jamaica Plain during this time.

-In the mid-1980s, an important music scene developed in Jamaica Plain which continues to the present day.
+In the mid-1980s, an important music scene developed in Jamaica Plain that continues to the present day.
 Revitalization continued in the 1990s.
 Nonprofit housing groups bought rundown houses and vacant lots to create low-income rental units.
 During the same years, the former Plant Shoe Factory site was redeveloped as JP Plaza, a strip mall, and later a supermarket.
 A new facility for the Martha Eliot Health Center completed the site's redevelopment.
 As part of a citywide effort, Boston Main Streets districts were named (Hyde/Jackson Square, Egleston Square, and Centre/South), bringing city funds and tools of neighborhood revitalization to local business owners.